 If you need spectacles, your name will be placed on a waiting list, and the primary health care nurse will make an appointment for you with an optometrist who visits the clinic on a sessional basis.
-Children with eye conditions will (once screened and identified through the school health programme) will also be referred to the local clinic.
+Children with eye conditions will (once screened and identified through the school health programme) also be referred to the local clinic.

 First-time visitors to the clinic or secondary/tertiary hospital will be asked to fill out a form, and a folder will be opened for the patient.
 Bring your ID book.
 A referral letter from the clinic will be required when visiting a hospital.
 Hospitals will ask for your most recent payslip/income assessment (IRP5).
 Bring your hospital card if previously registered at the hospital.